A carer is a person who is either a resident at the same address as the person they are providing care for, and

 In addition, the person being cared for must be entitled to one of the following benefits:

-• Attendance allowance (higher rate) or Constant attendance allowance.
+• Attendance allowance (any rate)

 The second group of carers who are disregarded for council tax purposes must meet all the following criteria: